BaunCMS/Baun/content/index.md

-Title: Home
+title: Home
-Description: Baun is a modern, lightweight, extensible CMS for PHP
+description: Baun is a modern, lightweight, extensible CMS for PHP
 exclude_from_nav: true
 ----
 Baun is a modern, lightweight, extensible CMS for PHP.
 Inspired by my last CMS [Pico](http://picocms.org),